 - Robert R. Davila - Former president of Gallaudet University.

 - Rudi Carrell

 - Ryan Adams

 - Sean Berdy - Plays a deaf character named Emmett in "Switched at Birth" (2011-present), but in real life he's deaf.
-And, his TV mom is the famous deaf actress Marlee Matlin who also plays a deaf character & is also deaf in real life as well.
+And, his TV mom is the famous deaf actress Marlee Matlin who also plays a deaf character and is also deaf in real life as well.

-- Shosannah Stern - Plays a deaf character named Megan who is Silas Botwin's love interest in season 1-2 & then again in season 8 as his wife in Jenji Kohan's "Weeds" (2005-2012), but in real life, she's deaf/hard-of-hearing.
+- Shosannah Stern - Plays a deaf character named Megan who is Silas Botwin's love interest in season 1-2 and then again in season 8 as his wife in Jenji Kohan's "Weeds" (2005-2012), but in real life, she's deaf/hard-of-hearing.

 - Sir William McMahon - Australian politician and former Prime Minister.

 - Terrylene Sachetti - Deaf actress, poet, storyteller, mime, and dancer

 - Walter Geikie - Scottish painter.

 - William Shatner - In a National Public Radio (NPR) interview broadcast on February 18, 2012, actor William Shatner discussed his challenges with tinnitus and urged listeners to seek treatment if they have the condition.

 NOTE: If you know of a discrepancy, or someone we have missed who should be on this list, please contact us so we can amend the entry.